 My brother, Kevin, and I had a fun trip to the Adirondacks to check out the east coast gathering of teardrop trailers.
 They are even cuter in person.
 I kind of wanted to swallow one whole.
 Unfortunately they might be a little too tiny for my two-month winter vacation home on wheels.
 So the research continues: cargo trailer conversions, vintage "canned ham" trailers, vanagons...

 A couple days after our trip, I was sitting on the couch in Kevin and Rebecca's (sister-in-law) house in Maine, giddy (not a word I apply to myself very often) about plans for my yet to be determined travel trailer.
-And generally feeling happier than I've felt in a long, long time.
-For no clear reason, when I stood up from the couch my back went OUT.
-Little did I know in that painful, miserable moment, the universe was about to grant me a radical glimpse of just how much my relationship to self is CHANGING.
+And generally feeling happier than I've felt in a long time.
+For no clear reason, when I stood up from the couch my back went out.
+Little did I know in that painful, miserable moment, the universe was about to grant me a glimpse of just how much my relationship to self is shifting.

 |Kevin next to one of the most adorable "canned ham" trailers we met|

 A couple years after the original herniation in 2006, my back finally started to improve.
 It's never felt normal again, the way it used to before the herniation, and it tweaks easily but the mini-flare-ups have been tolerable.
 But in 2009, I had an acute flare-up similar to the one I experienced a few weeks ago in Maine, but not quite as bad, which is why I was convinced that this recent incident was actually not a flare-up but a re-herniation, since the pain was worse.

 All to say, my body provided me with a little controlled scientific study: comparing how I interacted with my self during the acute flare-up two years ago with how I interacted with my self a few weeks ago during the most recent episode.
 Conclusion: the difference is night and fucking day.
 How you like my science now?